-For this nonsurgical procedure, catheters are inserted into a vein, typically in the groin or neck, and threaded through the vein into the heart.
+For this nonsurgical procedure, catheters are inserted into a vein, typically in the groin or neck, and threaded through the vena cava vein into the right atrium of the heart.

-An electrode at the tip of the catheter sends out radiofrequency energy, creating heat that destroys (ablates) the atrioventricular (AV) node or other heart tissue that is responsible for the erratic impulses.
+An electrode at the tip of the catheter sends out radio-frequency energy, creating heat that destroys (ablates) the atrioventricular (AV) node or other heart tissue that is responsible for the erratic impulses.

-If the AV node is ablated, a permanent pacemaker is implanted that paces the ventricle.
+When the AV node is ablated, a permanent pacemaker is implanted that paces the ventricle.
 The pulse generator and battery part of the pacemaker are implanted under the skin of the chest.
 The electrocardiograms (EKG, ECG) show the heart's electrical activity during atrial fibrillation and when a heart has a pacemaker.

 Current as of: January 27, 2016

 Author: Healthwise Staff

-Medical Review: Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & John M. Miller, MD, FACC - Cardiology, Electrophysiology
+Medical Review: Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & John M. Miller, MD, FACC - Cardiology, Electrophysiology

-To learn more, visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2015 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.